 It’s worth noting that you can configure the logic between Stages using Decisions, where you may want to skip specific steps depending on criteria.

-For example, let’s say you’re creating a New Employee Flow Orchestration, and you want to add a section for Laptop Setup, but ONLY for contacts that should receive a laptop, you can put a filter for the Laptop Setup Stage to be bypassed when a Requires Laptop checkbox isn’t ticked.
+For example, let’s say you’re creating a New Employee onboarding Flow Orchestration, and you want to add a section for Laptop Setup, but ONLY for contacts that should receive a laptop.
+You can put a filter for the Laptop Setup Stage to be bypassed when a Requires Laptop checkbox isn’t ticked, for example.

 Configuring Steps

-Steps can be configured to run after another Step, when the Stage starts (ie. all Steps under a Stage with this option selected will run together), or when a specific Flow returns TRUE (similar to the Stage Exit Condition above)
+Steps can be configured to run after another Step, when the Stage starts (i.e. all Steps under a Stage with this option selected will run together), when specified criteria are met, or when an evaluation flow returns TRUE (similar to the Stage Exit Condition above).

 When constructing a Step, you need to select the flow (screen flow or auto-launched flow), the record Id that the flow should be called from, and an assigned user (another HUGE benefit of Flow Orchestrator – you can set different Steps for different people.
 Pretty neat!).